rburmorrison/neovim-distribution/README.md

   - `mini.ai` (with custom textobjects)
   - `mini.indentscope`

 Other plugins and advanced UI features are only available when running in native Neovim.
-See `lua/plugins/mini.lua` for details on which modules are loaded in each environment.
+See the individual files under `lua/plugins/` for details on which plugins and modules are loaded in each environment.

 ---